Alexander technique and scientific research

 Much of the research on the Alexander technique can be searched for on PubMed.
 However in addition to PubMed, I also draw your attention to the following research listings.

-Alexander society research listings
+Alexander technique research listings

 The Society of Teachers of the Alexander Technique (STAT) in the UK, the original organisation for the Alexander technique worldwide, publishes a full listing of all published research about the Alexander technique that can be filtered according to topic or searched via keyword.